avr1h/avr1h.github.io/_pages/streetPhotography.md

     </div>
 </div>
 <div class="caption">
-    Starting with what could be the best photo I ever took.
+    Starting with what could possibly be the best photo I ever took.
 This is part of "Baba of The Vatican" Series.
 </div>

 <div class="row mt-3 text-center">
     <div class="col-sm mt-3 mt-md-0">